auroraGPT-ANL/inference-gateway/docs/admin-guide/connecting-gateway-to-backend/globus-compute.md

-# Connecting to Globus Compute Backend
+# Connecting to Globus Compute Backends

 This guide describes how to connect the Gateway to existing backends powered by Globus Compute single-user endpoints.